-This oak kitchen had an arched door profile, but NO exposed hinges, which made me super happy.
+This oak kitchen had an arched door profile, but NO exposed hinges.
 Sadly, I don’t have a great ‘before’ shot as it was a Realtor’s photo (I’m not allowed to use them, I only use photos from my E-Design clients), but I do have a snippet of another area of the kitchen…

 See this project and a few others here

-Notice how they also filled in the bulkhead to give the cabinets a full-height/custom look – and the island is WICKED gorgeous in Benjamin Moore Ocean Floor!
+Notice how they also filled in the bulkhead to give the cabinets a full-height/custom look.
+And check out the island in the WICKED gorgeous Benjamin Moore Ocean Floor!

-In this next kitchen, the countertop and backsplash were circa the early 2000s, but still doing the job the homeowner wanted them to do (personally, I’m a BIG fan of travertine tile).
+In this next kitchen, the granite countertop and backsplash were circa the early 2000s, but still doing the job the homeowner wanted them to do (personally, I’m a BIG fan of travertine tile).
 BUT these finishes didn’t work well with the strong red of the cabinets.
-We also had that darn arched top to consider as well which meant it was
+We also had that darn arched top to consider which meant it was

 drinking painting time!